JanKoehnlein/bridgepoint/doc-bridgepoint/notes/9057_signature_editing/9057_signature_editing_ant.md

 BridgePoint would edit one activity body at a time in memory and then replace the `.masl` file with the contents of the xtUML memory model.

+> More exactly: Replace the respective section in the MASL file with the contents
+> of the xtUML memory model.
+It's a bit trickier, but feasible.

 Furthermore, it would break the Xtext editor to stop storing MASL in `.masl` files.
 The Xtext editor validates that each declared activity in a `.mod` file has a corresponding definition, so to take a step back and store MASL in `.xtuml` files would result in Xtext warnings that no implementation could be found for declared activities.

+> We should then disable this validation in Xtext and implement it on the xtUML
+> side.

 5.3 Conclusions